ajurna/cbwebreader/README.md

 # CBWebReader

-CBWebReader is web-based CBR and CBZ file reader implemented in Django.
+CBWebReader is web-based CBR and CBZ file reader implemented in Django with a Vue frontend.
 The application allows a user to host their collection of digital comics (CBR, CBZ and PDF formats) as a remotely accessible collection.

 ![CBWebReader Screenshot](assets/cbwebreader.jpg)